-Alzheimer’s Australia Dementia Research Foundation aims to build capacity in dementia research in Australia.
-AADRF has seen hundreds of applications over the years, but only some applications are successful.
+The Dementia Australia Research Foundation aims to build capacity in dementia research in Australia.
+We have seen hundreds of applications over the years, but only some applications are successful.
 There are many reasons why one application succeeds where others fail.

 We have outlined some of the considerations you should make and common pitfalls applicants fall into when applying to us.
 We have also collected some advice from our external reviewers, who help to determine the fate of many applications.

 The following points are a general guide only, with information that may help you improve your application.

 Before beginning your application, read the winning profiles from previous year’s award winners to ensure your project is within the scope of what the Foundation supports.
 Please read the Information for Applicants booklet to ensure that you are eligible to apply.

 If you have questions regarding your eligibility, contact us before you start an application.
 You should make sure the email address and phone number you supply will still be monitored up to nine months later.
 If your contact details change post-application, update these with the Foundation as soon as possible.

 Let your Research Office know as early as possible about your intent to submit an application.
 The Research Office can ask us questions on your behalf if they cannot answer them, as well as provide other forms of help during the process.
 You will also require them to sign your endorsement form.

 If you are unsure how to start writing your research proposal, seek tutorials or workshops in grant writing through the Research Office of your institute.
 If your institute does not offer tutorials or workshops you may find that someone in your research group or institution’s Research Office will have experience in writing successful grant applications.
 Ask if your group or members of your department can offer any advice on your proposal, give past examples, and critique.
 Establish this support network up front to make sure that you know who you can seek help from as you need it.
 Larger grant applications are usually collaborative efforts, so practise collaborating and asking for help now.